Dikason History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The Dikason name is an important part of the history of the ancient Anglo-Saxon tribes of Britain.
 Dikason is derived from the personal name Richard.
 Dicca (in the modern form, Dick) is a diminutive of the name Richard.
 When the son suffix is added to the root, the name literally means son of Richard.
+"Richard was commonly called Dick, and his sons, were styled 'Dickson' and 'Dickieson.' "

 Early Origins of the Dikason family